THEORY OF LITERATURE

 Knowledge and understanding.

-The course will provide the students with a basic understanding of the rhetorical, thematic and ideological structures of fictional texts.
+The course will provide the students with a basic understanding of the rhetorical, thematic and ideological structures of literary, dramatic, and cinematic texts.
+Moreover, they should be able to acquire a profound knowledge of two critical themes, particularly relevant to the current debate on contemporary literatures: the classical reception, and the practice of rewriting.

 Applying knowledge and understanding.

 By providing a constant guide to the activity of reading, and showing a specific interest in the single points of view, as expressed by the rewritings, the course aims at generating a peculiar consciousness of the way both characters and narrators voice one’s own vision of literature and of the world.
-Students should be able to apply their knowledge and interpretive skills to a wider set of texts and artistic genres, developing a learned and critical readership, or spectatorship.
+Students should be able to apply their knowledge and interpretive skills to the classical tradition, as well as to a wider set of texts and artistic genres, developing a learned and critical spectatorship.

 By the end of the course, students ought to show the capacity to master the expression of textual contents, knowing how to point out and communicate the identifying and connecting elements which run across a defined series of literary texts.

-Trained to read texts which belong to a cultural tradition, students should develop critical skills, in order to successfully study the contemporary literary panorama.
+Trained to read texts which belong to geographically and historically different cultures, students should develop critical skills, in order to successfully study the contemporary literary panorama.
 They should also improve their judgement abilities about what they have learnt (literary-historical knowledge) in order to structure their final dissertation, as well as to prepare themselves to the reading abilities required by the second cycle of studies.

 Course contents summary